nikodallanoce/ComputationalHealthLaboratory/README.md

 ├── 📄config_example.yml  # Replace this with your customized configuration file ├── 📄config.py  # Method to retrieve data from BioGRID
 ├── 📂datasets  # Datasets used by the project
+│   ├── 🗃️BIOGRID.tab3.txt  # The starting gene interactions used for our analysis
+│   ├── 🗃️BIOGRID_updated.tab3.txt  # The updated starting gene interactions
 │   ├── 🗃️biomarkers.csv  # Central nodes
 │   ├── 🗃️communities.csv  # Communities of the protein-to-protein graph
 │   ├── 🗃️communities_metrics.csv